MarryamZulfiqar/CoreDevPortal-Test/markdown/core/RESTORE_ACCOUNT.md

 # 🏁 Conclusion

 Congratulations!
-We have gone from zero to **Polygon**, covering all the most fundamental concepts needed for developers to succeed in using **Polygon**.
+We have gone from zero to **Core** hero, covering all the most fundamental concepts needed for developers to succeed in using **Core**.
 From connecting to the network to interacting with smart contracts, you have completed coding challenges and created a functional yet basic dApp.